SYNLAB and Data Privacy

 3.2 The disclosures referred to in paragraph 3.1 above may involve transferring your personal information overseas.
 If you are dealing with us within the European Economic Area (or the UK, after it has left the European Economic Area), you should be aware that this may include transfers to countries outside the European Economic Area / UK, which do not have similarly strict data privacy laws.
 In those cases, where we transfer personal data to other members of the SYNLAB group or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements or mechanisms, designed to ensure that your personal information is protected (including, where appropriate, under an agreement on terms approved for this purpose by the European Commission).

 4.3 Please Contact us (see below) if you would like to know whether any such agreements referred to in paragraph 3.2 are in place or, if so, to see a copy.

 4.1 We intend to keep your personal information accurate and up-to-date.
 We will delete the information that we hold about you when we no longer need it.

-4.2 We will retain your information for no longer than 6 years [after our most recent communication with you], after which it will be deleted or anonymised.
+4.2 We will retain your information for at least 6 years [after our most recent communication with you], after which it will be deleted or anonymised.
 Contact us for more information.

 4.3 Note that we may retain some limited information about you even when we know that you have left the organisation that you represent, so that we can maintain a continuous relationship with you if and when we are in contact with you again, representing a different organisation.

 6.1 You may have a right of access to the personal information that we hold about you, and to some related information, under data protection law.
 You can also require any inaccurate personal information to be corrected or deleted.